vikeshpatil/Automated_BDay_Wish/README.md

    ![fast2sms](fast2sms.png)

    *(fast2sms is a paid service.
 Each message you send will cost 0.40 rupees and they will be deducted from your fast2sms account.
 Hence if you have 0 account balance then you no longer send sms.)*

+<br><br>

+If all the above requirements are fulfilled then follow these steps:

+Step 1: Run Installation file for required platform (Windows/Linux)

+Step 2: Save the login credentials (Facebook, Gmail, Sms)

+Step3: Add Person's details to whom have to send Birthday wish

+Read following instruction for specific platform
+<br><br>

 ## Windows Setup

 ### Setup